dauxio/daux.io/docs/10_For_Developers/Creating_a_Processor.md

 ### Extend the Markdown Generator

-You can extend the Markdown Parser in any way wou want with this method.
+You can extend the Markdown Parser in any way you want with this method.

 ```php
 public function extendCommonMarkEnvironment(Environment $environment)